jjspeedie/guide.2021.1.00690.S/_sources/step1/step1-initial-continuum-images.md

 </center>
 +++
-caption
+Peak intensity (**left**) and rms noise (**right**) in the initial continuum images compared across SPW and EB.
+The LB executions have lower rms noise per beam than the SB executions, but the SB executions have that much more signal per beam.
 ````

-The LB executions have lower rms noise per beam than the SB executions, but the SB executions have that much more signal per beam.